Evolutionary Biology and Ecology

 Organic pollution and pathogens in the aquatic environment

-Organic pollution (here defined as increase of dissolved organic nutrients) enhances the mortality of many water-living organisms.
-We experimentally study various pathways that may link organic pollution, pathogen growth, and the viabilty of fish eggs.
+Organic pollution, especially the increased availability of nutrients to microbial symbionts, enhances the mortality of many water-living organisms.
+We experimentally study various pathways that may link organic pollution, pathogen growth, and the viability of fish.

 Chemical substances that could become exotoxicologically relevant have to pass a number of tests before being marketed.
 In Switzerland and many other countries, these tests are largely following the OECD guidelines (www.oecd.org).
-We are currently describing problems with some of these guidelines.
-We are also testing alternative methods that have the potential to solve these problems and even reduce the evaluation costs for the producer and importer of the substances.
+We have listed problems with some of these guidelines, and we are testing alternative methods that have the potential to solve some of these problems and even reduce the evaluation costs for the producer and importer of the substances.
+We are also testing the evolutionary potential of natural populations to adapt to common pollutants.

 Alleviating the tragedy of the commons

 Game theory can to a large extent explain how cooperation evolves in conflict situations.
 Many conservation problems are the consequence of conflicts, e.g. of cooperation problems between different stakeholders.
-We study whether and where game theory can help solving conservation problems.
+We use modelling and experimental games to better understand cooperative solutions to social conflicts.

 Previous group members